sleslein/vscode/jest-testing-standards.md

 # Overview

-Jest really is the, "delightful JavaScript Testing Framework with a focus on simplicity", its creators have described it to be!
+Jest really is the "delightful JavaScript Testing Framework with a focus on simplicity", its creators have described it to be!
 As a result, teams should leverage as many of the defaults as possible and only divert when necessary.

 ## Test Fixture File Names and Locations

 It is important to be consistent with how test fixtures are named and where they are located.
 This helps developers quickly locate the code they are trying to use.

 All test fixture names should follow this convention `[file].test.js`.
-Where the [file] is the name of the file which is being tested.Additionally, all test fixtures should be named with `.test.` preceeding the file extension.
-The file extension should match the file extention used by the related file.
+Where the [file] is the name of the file which is being tested.
+Additionally, all test fixtures should be named with `.test.` preceding the file extension.
+The file extension should match the file extension used by the related file.

 **Examples**